Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 Before my adventures, I listen to one lesson per day on my commute to work for the primary country I’ll visit – usually 15 minutes on my way to work and 15 minutes going home.
 I’ve successfully learned Spanish and Italian this way and refreshed my Arabic, so I have tons of faith in the Pimsleur program and highly recommend it.

-By: Carlos of A Brother Abroad
+Submitted by: Carlos of A Brother Abroad

 A key component of learning anything, but especially a foreign language, is repetition.
 Seeing or hearing a word once isn’t normally enough to remember it: you typically have to see and hear it several times before it’s committed to memory.
 Traditionally you would write down any new words that you’re learning in a notepad but, these days, there are apps like Memrise that are specifically designed for that.